ASFHyP3/hyp3-docs/docs/guides/burst_insar_product_guide.md

 ### Merge Sentinel-1 Burst InSAR Products

 Burst InSAR products created using the insar_tops_burst workflow can be merged together using the merge_tops_burst workflow.
 This can be useful when the deformation signal you'd like to observe spans multiple bursts.
-It can be called using the following syntax:
+Suppose users have already installed the [hyp3-isce2 plugin]( https://github.com/ASFHyP3/hyp3-isce2 "HyP3-ISCE2 Plugin" ){target=_blank} on their local machine, merge can be done using the following syntax:

 python -m hyp3_isce2 ++process merge_tops_bursts PATH_TO_UNZIPPED_PRODUCTS --apply-water-mask True

 Where PATH_TO_UNZIPPED_PRODUCTS is the path to a directory containing unzipped burst InSAR products.
 For example:

 PATH_TO_UNZIPPED_PRODUCTS

 ├─ S1_136232_IW2_20200604_20200616_VV_INT80_663F

 ├─ S1_136231_IW2_20200604_20200616_VV_INT80_529D

 In order to be merging eligible, all burst products must: